gayathriimenon/top_uk_youtubers_2024/README.md

 ### Analysis
 Findings:

-Who are the top 10 YouTubers with the most subscribers?
+#### Who are the top 10 YouTubers with the most subscribers?

+- NoCopyrightSounds
+- DanTDM
+- Dan Rhodes
+- Miss Katy
+- Mister Max
+- KSI
+- Jelly
+- Dua Lipa
+- Sidemen
+- Ali-A

-Which 3 channels have uploaded the most videos?
+#### Which 3 channels have uploaded the most videos?

+-	GRM Daily
+-	Manchester City
+-	Yogscast

-Which 3 channels have the most views?
+#### Which 3 channels have the most views?

+-	DanTDM
+-	Dan Rhodes
+-	Mister Max

-Which 3 channels have the highest average views per video?
+#### Which 3 channels have the highest average views per video?

+- Mark Ronson
+- Jessie J
+- Dua Lipa

-Which 3 channels have the highest views per subscriber ratio?
+#### Which 3 channels have the highest views per subscriber ratio?

+-	GRM Daily
+-	Nickelodeon
+-	Disney Junior UK

-Which 3 channels have the highest subscriber engagement rate per video uploaded?
+#### Which 3 channels have the highest subscriber engagement rate per video uploaded?

+-	Mark Ronson
+-	Jessie J
+-	Dua Lipa